-First of all, you’re not alone.
-And second of all, there’s actually a term for this scenario: It’s called being “house poor,” when your housing costs eat up the bulk of your income.
+You’re not alone.
+There’s a term for this scenario: It’s called being “house poor,” — when your housing costs eat up the bulk of your income.
 It’s an uncomfortable way to live, but you don’t have to resign yourself to it if you want to buy a house.
 You can have a mortgage and still afford the things you want in life.

-We’ve combed through the lending data and talked to some real estate and money experts, too, to help you figure out exactly what you need to do to avoid being house poor — before you sign on that dotted line.
+We’ve combed through the lending data and talked to some experts to help you figure out exactly what you need to do to avoid being house poor — before signing that dotted line.

 What does ‘house poor’ mean?

-The basic definition of house poor is that you are spending more than you can afford to on your housing expenses.
+The basic definition of house poor means spending more than you can afford on your housing expenses.
 That means not just your mortgage payment, but other housing costs, too, such as insurance, taxes, and maintenance.
-When you’re house poor, too much of your income is tied up in your house, making it difficult to pay for the other necessities of life.
+When you’re house-poor, too much of your income is tied up in your house, making it difficult to pay for the other necessities of life.

 How much is “too much” when it comes to housing expenses?
 Well, there are different measures, but financial experts commonly recommend you spend no more than 30% of your income on housing costs — and 28% is better.
-So for the median American household income of $68,703, which is about $5,725 a month, you’d want to spend no more than $1,603 a month on your home.
+In 2022, real median household income declined by 2.3 percent, falling to $74,580 from the 2021 estimate of $76,330.
+With a monthly income of about $6,215, it’s recommended not to spend more than $1,740.20 on your home each month.

 How being house poor holds you back

 So what’s the big deal if you spend more than 30% on your housing costs?
 It’s a free country, right?
-The average American is now spending 35% to 40% of their income on housing — clearly more than experts recommend.
-What’s wrong with spending 35%, or even 50%, of your monthly income on your house?
+With mortgage rates reaching their highest levels since 2000, the average American now allocates as much as 43% of their income to afford a home.

-Well, consider this: The more of your money that goes to housing, the less you have to spend on other costs.
-And with the average American spending more on food, healthcare, and transportation, year over year, that’s going to leave less and less for everything else: education, savings, insurance, retirement.
-And that doesn’t even include the fun stuff, such as brunch, weddings, or vacations.
+The more of your money that goes to housing, the less you have to spend on other costs, and with the average American spending more on food, healthcare, and transportation, year over year, that’s going to leave less and less for everything else: education, savings, insurance, and retirement.
+That doesn’t even include the fun stuff, such as brunch, weddings, or vacations.

 When your assets are all tied up in your house, you can’t afford to save up an emergency fund or put money away for a splurge.
-There’s less wiggle room for things that come up in life, like needing a new furnace and central air (that will run you about $7,500 on average) or replacing a roof (a $10,000 average cost).
+There’s less wiggle room for things that come up in life, like needing a new furnace and central air (that will run you about $7,000 on average) or replacing a roof ($9,211 on average cost according to Angi).